SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/sqs.md

 :::

 ### Overview
-The **1.Amazon SQS - Overview** dashboard provides insights into SQS metrics and CloudTrail audit logs including the age, delayed, visible, sent and deleted messages, size of the messages and information about events.
+The **1.
+Amazon SQS - Overview** dashboard provides insights into SQS metrics and CloudTrail audit logs including the age, delayed, visible, sent and deleted messages, size of the messages and information about events.

 Use this dashboard to: